Green Concrete Projects with EverStain Avocado

 The following day I swept and vacuumed, then applied the first coat of sealant using a hardware store damp-type mop.
 As recommended, I applied the sealant in a north-south direction initially.
 Then on the second day I applied east-west.
 I had a considerable amount of sealant remaining, although I had purchased the recommended amount for my square footage.
 I believe I was just applying coats lighter than expected.
 After the second coat dried, I applied another north-south coat.

 Two coats of wax on top of it finished it, and it is so much better than I could have dreamed.
 I am very glad I chose to do the concrete stain, and not paint or epoxy.
-The job did take some work on my part, but it was entirely worth it.
+The job did take some work on my part, but it was entirely worth it. - Personal Tips:

 More/bigger fans when dry sanding.